§ 21.7. Temporary practice permits.

 (iv) Providing proof of the timely request for verification of licensure referenced in paragraph (3)(i).

-(6) The request for temporary practice permit extension must be submitted to the Board no less than 60 days prior to the expiration date of the temporary practice permit.
+(6) The request for temporary practice permit extension shall be submitted to the Board no less than 60 days prior to the expiration date of the temporary practice permit.

 (7) The Board will not grant an extension to an individual who fails to meet the requirements of paragraphs (2)—(6).